hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

 #### Single Shot Detector

-WHY DO WE NEED TO FLATTEN LAYERS (LOOK INTO THIS)

 ## Recurrent Neural Networks

 These are a special type of neural net designed to work for a sequence of data.
 Normally each set of inputs are independent from eachother but there are needs for them to depend on each other such as sequences of words or sounds.
 The main difference is that we feed our output back into the next set of inputs and keep a concept of "memory" in our net.